dsyer/spring-boot-memory-blog/README.md

 ...
 ```

-RSS values are in the range 150-190MB according to `ps`.
-The sanitized
+RSS (Resident Set Size) values are in the range 150-190MB according to
+`ps`.
+There is a tool called `smem` that is supposed to give a more
+sanitized view, and to accurately reflect non-shared memory, but the
-values in `smem` aren't that different.
-Interestingly the PSS values
+values there (for instance of PSS) aren't that
+different.
+Interestingly the PSS values for a non-JVM process are
-for a non-JVM process are usually ​*significantly*​ lower than RSS,
+usually ​*significantly*​ lower than RSS, whereas for a JVM they are
-whereas for a JVM they are comparable.
-The JVM is very jealous of its
+comparable.
+The JVM is very jealous of its memory.
-memory.

-Limit threads a bit:
+We can try and limit threads a bit:

 application.properties
 ```